Importance of Electrical Circuit Interrupters

 - Hallways

-While the NEC requires the installation of both devises for new residential construction, owners of older homes should consider installing them as well.
+While the NEC requires the installation of both devices for new residential construction, owners of older homes should consider installing them as well.
 If your home is older than 20 years and has never had an electrical inspection – or recent renovation your home might not be safe.
-If you would like to confirm the presence of electrical circuit interrupters, or would like them installed, contact the professionals at Electric Today.
-Call us at 813-653-4221 and we can schedule an assessment today!
+If you would like to confirm the presence of electrical circuit interrupters or would like them installed, contact the professionals at Home Service Heroes.
+Call us at (813) 696-3398 and we can schedule an assessment today!